 Frankly, the list and options are endless.
 If your event is a wedding or a hen/stag do then the activities will be different but they can all be arranged!

-No matter what you are planning it can be a much more enjoyable experience to spend time with your family and friends in a place that you can all consider your home away from home.
+No matter what you are planning, holiday abroad or not, it can be a much more enjoyable experience to spend time with your family and friends in a place that you can all consider your home away from home.
 I am all for hotels but a house that’s all yours whether for a weekend or for a week can help create memories that you will surely always cherish!